 Your restaurant’s brand identity refers to all the visual elements associated with your restaurant, such as, but not limited to, colors, images, signs, interior design, menu.
 A strong restaurant branding can make it or break it.
 That’s why a three-way communication triangle, composed by the owner, branding expert and construction team, is key for success.

 Here are some important tips to bear in mind when designing your restaurant

 Mission statement and core values

-Having a clear vision of what you want to portray is key to developing a plan successfully.
-That is why, before diving into the fun process of restaurant management, you need to define your mission statement and core values.
+Firstly, it is important you have a clear vision of what you want to portray and what is your restaurant all about.
+That is why, before diving into the fun process of restaurant design, management and construction, you need to define your mission statement and core values.
 These will be your guiding compass throughout the creation and development of your branding identity.

 Your mission statement should be a short sentence that defines who you are and what you are aiming for.
 Your core values should reflect what you believe in.
 These definitions will structure your branding plan easily, while also reflecting a cohesive identity that your customers can engage with.
-Ask yourself the important questions: why am I doing is?
+Ask yourself the important questions: Why am I doing is?
 What’s my unique selling point?
 What’s the story behind my restaurant?
-These will help you respond the how’s throughout your whole journey.
+These will help you in finding out what your restaurant’s design should be like.

-If you need help designing your restaurant, check out ProTech Commercial Construction services.
-We have over 35 years of experience in the field.
+If you need guidance or help in designing your restaurant, check out ProTech Commercial Construction services.
+We have over 35 years of experience in the field working across the state of Texas.
 Our experts will provide a high-quality service that includes coherent and efficient floor planning and room finishes that take your restaurant to the next level.
 Our 24/7 response team will be happy to help, just contact us.